Install kind on Oracle Linux

 Note: The actual Port number is dynamically assigned each time a kind cluster starts.

-4. Take a quick look at the kind cluster using the kubectl get nodes command.
+4. Look at the kind cluster using the kubectl get nodes command.

 kubectl get nodes